phonexicum/jaxsnoop/README.md

 ## Choosing technologies

+#### Single-threated

+For now I am solving the problem of detecting authorization vulnerabilities.
+Thus I will use my crawler from only two different users.
+Thus I can not make more then x2 parallelizm.
+Meaning this is not critical acceleration and I will lay down the idea of parallel crawling till the better time.

 #### Selenium

 All browser tries to support remoute management (mainly for sites test purposes).
 Obvious leader in driving browsers are **selenium**.